cryostatio/cryostat-operator/docs/config.md

                     number: 8181
 ```

-When running on OpenShift, labels and annotations specified in `coreConfig` and `grafanaConfig` will be applied to the coresponding Routes created by the operator.
+When running on OpenShift, labels and annotations specified in `coreConfig` will be applied to the coresponding Route created by the operator.

 ### Target Cache Configuration Options
 Cryostat's target connection cache can be optionally configured with `targetCacheSize` and `targetCacheTTL`.